Trusted

 Dogecoin, meanwhile, utilizes the Scrypt hash method — the same encryption standard you will find in the Litecoin network.
 While Scrypt is not as state-of-the-art as SHA-256, it compensates for that shortcoming by making mining more accessible to the average user.

-This is why mining Dogecoin is a lot easier and less expensive than mining Bitcoin.
+This is why mining Dogecoin is much easier and less expensive than mining Bitcoin.

 Dogecoin vs. Bitcoin: Security